statiolake/vscode-extra-commands/README.md

 This is useful when you want to save all files quickly without triggering automatic formatting.

+### Create and Open Folder

+Creates a new folder and opens it in VS Code.

+- **Command**: `Create and Open Folder`
+- **Command ID**: `vscode-extra-commands.createAndOpenFolder`

+This command allows you to quickly create a new folder and open it in VS Code.
+You can choose to open it in the current window, a new window, or add it to the current workspace.

 ## Usage

 1. Open the Command Palette (`Cmd+Shift+P` on macOS, `Ctrl+Shift+P` on Windows/Linux)